onzfonz/comp227/src/content/0/en/part0a.md

 The only acceptable excuses for missing an assignment due date are serious illness, death in the immediate family or important professional activities.
 Illness or death in the family may require documentation.
 Excuses for professional activities must be approved by the instructor in advance.
-Late assignments will be deducted 15% per day and will not be accepted beyond 1 week late.
+Late assignments that are not the individual exercises will be deducted 15% per day and will not be accepted beyond 1 week late.

 #### Individual Work and Collaboration